OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_3.md

 ## Getting started <a name="Getting_started"></a>

 Congratulations on making it this far!
-If you're reading this, you've survived pull requests, webhooks, and can probably even tell us know what the F in FOSS stands for (*not* Frustration, or any other F-word not often related to Open Source Software).
+If you're reading this, you've survived pull requests, webhooks, and can probably even tell us know what the F in FOSS stands for (*not* Frustration...)
 Hopefully, you have overcome any skepticism or reluctance towards the benefits of GitHub and Open Source Software, and are ready to take the next step.

 Before starting this Task, make sure you have already completed [Task 1](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/Task_1.md) and [Task 2](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/Task_2.md), so that you are more familiar with GitHub and some standard Open Source practices.

-This task will teach you how to integrate the version control software, Git, with the popular coding environment, R Studio.
+This task will teach you how to integrate the version control software, Git, with the popular coding environment, RStudio.
 And yes, it is Git as in gif or God, not Jit as in the wrong way of pronouncing things.

 If you are one of those researchers who thinks that having code spread across multiple hard-drives that are waiting to break, Dropbox, Google Drive, or any other non-specialist software, this task is just for you.
 All of us are guilty of this sort of thing once in a while, but there are ways to do it that are better for you, future you, and those who might benefit from your work.